Table of Contents

 Moisturising creams are emulsions of water, oil and wax.
 The oil softens, soothes, prevents moisture loss and protects the skin while the water adds moisture to the skin and the wax acts as an emulsifier as water and oil do not blend.
 Moisturisers are particularly beneficial for people with dry skin who suffer from low sebum production.
 If the body is not able to produce an effective acid mantle (which is a combination of sebum and perspiration) the skin will be unprotected causing moisture loss.

 What are the benefits of night cream?
 They address the skin concern of dryness.
 Night creams have a thicker texture and more active ingredients that work on repairing and rejuvenating during the evening and night.
-You dont put makeup over them so they can have a creamier texture compared with day time lotions and moisturisers.
+You don’t put makeup over them so they can have a creamier texture compared with day time lotions and moisturisers.

 Adding a restorative night cream such as Heart of Eternity helps your skin retain moisture and petal softness .
 It can be paired with a serum to address periorbital hyperpigmentation or hyperpigmentation around the mouth. .